m0hill/cheating-daddy-ts/README.md

 > [!NOTE]
 > During testing it wont answer if you ask something, you need to simulate interviewer asking question, which it will answer

+This is a TypeScript/React/Tailwind/Vite fork of [Cheating Daddy](https://github.com/sohzm/cheating-daddy) by [sohzm](https://github.com/sohzm).

 A real-time AI assistant that provides contextual help during video calls, interviews, presentations, and meetings using screen capture and audio analysis.

 ## Features